Unknown6656-Megacorp/Unknown6656.KalmanFilter/README.md

 # Unknown6656.KalmanFilter
-This library provides a light-weight generic Kálmán filter for C# and .NET
+This library provides a light-weight generic Kï¿½lmï¿½n filter for C# and .NET

 [TODO]